shsack/ising_neural_net/README.md

-# IsingNeuralNetwork
+# Neural Network Phase Classification
-Phase classification of the Ising model with an Artificial Neural Network
+An Artificial Neural Network is used to classify the two phases of the 2D Ising model.